Ticlla/GameOfLive/README.md

 # GameOfLive
-python implementation of Game of Live a simple game in a 2D Map board, the board is composed of cells which have a state the porpuse of the game is to find the next board state give the criterias below:
+python implementation of Game of Live a simple game in a 2D Map board (with no gamers!!!), the board is composed of cells which have a state the porpuse of the game is to find the next board state give the criterias below:

 Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 Any live cell with two or three live neighbours lives on to the next generation.